 Ultimate Questions; An introduction to Ethics; Prejudice and discrimination.

-At GCSE level the pupils take examinations in moral issues, philosophy and Christianity at the end of Year 11.
+At GCSE level the pupils take examinations in moral issues, philosophy, Christianity and Islam at the end of Year 11.

-At A level pupils study ethics including Utilitarianism, Situation Ethics, Free Will and Determinism and Virtue Ethics; philosophy of religion including religion and psychology, religious experience, religious language and a module on Christianity.
+At A-level pupils study ethics including Utilitarianism, Situation Ethics, Free Will and Determinism and Virtue Ethics; philosophy of religion including religion and psychology, religious experience, religious language; Christianity including evidence for the virgin birth and resurrection, feminist theology, predestination.

 What our pupils say about RS: